MicrosoftDocs/sql-docs/docs/big-data-cluster/encryption-at-rest-concepts-and-configuration.md

 * Master instance Big Data Clusters provisioned databases and user databases won't be encrypted automatically.
 Database administrators might use the installed certificate to encrypt any database.
 * Compute pool and storage pool are automatically encrypted using the system-generated certificate.
 * Data pool encryption, although technically possible using T-SQL `EXECUTE AT` commands, is discouraged and unsupported at this time.
 Using this technique to encrypt data pool databases might not be effective and encryption might not be happening at the desired state.
 The approach also creates an incompatible upgrade path towards next releases.
 * SQL Server key rotation is achieved using standard T-SQL administrative commands.
-For more information, see [SQL Server Big Data Clusters transparent data encryption (TDE) at rest usage guide](encryption-at-rest-sql-server-tde.md).
+For more information, see [SQL Server Big Data Clusters Transparent Data Encryption (TDE) at rest usage guide](encryption-at-rest-sql-server-tde.md).
 * Encryption monitoring happens through existing standard SQL Server DMVs for TDE.
 * Backing up and restoring a TDE enabled database into the cluster is supported.
 * High availability is supported.
 If a database on the primary instance of SQL Server is encrypted, then all secondary replica of the database is encrypted as well.